cschladetsch/CppProlog/README.md

 ## Architecture

-The interpreter consists of several key components:
+The interpreter consists of several key components working together to provide a complete Prolog environment.

 ### Core Components